The single, most Frequently Asked (and answered) Question:

 - ATV’s should have thick tyres because thin wheels tend to cut through sand easily.

-- The chassis of a racer should be lightweight and strong.
+- The chassis of a racer or walker should be lightweight and strong.

 - Hot glue sticks almost anything.
-It secures electrical and mechanical connections well, and can also be removed easily without much scraping.
+It secures electrical and mechanical connections well, and can also be removed easily without the need for much scraping.